 The highest NBA Draft selection to play his college ball for the Hawkeyes was guard Fred Brown.
 The Seattle SuperSonics took him sixth overall in 1971.

-Iowa has had a total of 57 players go on to to be drafted by NBA teams, but only nine in the first round.
-No NBA team has drafted a former Hawkeye at all since 2015.
+Iowa has had a total of 55 players drafted by NBA teams, but only nine in the first round.
+No NBA team had drafted a former Hawkeye since 2015 until Joe Wieskamp went 41st overall to the San Antonio Spurs and Luka Garza went 52nd overall to the Detroit Pistons in 2021.

-Most Iowa players who were drafted went on to have rather unremarkable and short-lived careers in the NBA.
+Thirteen Hawkeyes have gone on to win world championships in the NBA.
+The list includes Don Nelson, Fred Brown, John Johnson, B.J.
+Armstrong, Bob Hansen and Matt Bullard.
 The biggest exception to that is Armstrong, who was an All-Star in the 1993-94 season and won three championships with the Chicago Bulls.

 As a Big Ten member institution, many Iowa men’s games are available on the Big Ten Network and its streaming platform BTN2Go.
 You can find out whether your cable/satellite provider carries the BTN and which channel it’s on.